 Filing a Renters Insurance Claim

-Filing a renters insurance claim is a simple process.
+Filing a claim is a simple process.
 You can file online or by calling the Nationwide claims center at (800) 421-3535.
 When you file a claim, it’s important to keep certain info on hand, such as:

 - When the disaster was